 - Making it easier and faster to apply for and receive government-sponsored grants, such as SBIRs, that encourage translational research.

 - Encouraging or establishing gap funding mechanisms to serve as a source of seed money to encourage researchers to explore opportunities to license or commercialize their research.

 - Implementing U.S. corporate tax and trade policies that will make U.S. firms competitive with our international rivals.

-- Providing incentives to encourage capital investments and entrepreneurship activities from domestic and international citizens, including providing grants, low-interest loans, and accelerated depreciation tax incentives to mitigate the high start-up or retooling costs associated with high technology businesses.
+- Providing incentives to encourage capital investments and entrepreneurial activities from domestic and international citizens, including providing grants, low-interest loans, and accelerated depreciation tax incentives to mitigate the high start-up or retooling costs associated with high-technology businesses.

 - Improving the U.S. and international systems for patent protection and voluntary consensus standards.

 - Developing efficient and effective policies and tools for administration, personnel, intellectual property, and information sharing at institutions in all sectors to facilitate the movement of R&D breakthroughs to market.

 - Promoting institutions and guidelines that ensure the government makes appropriate and transparent use of scientific information in making policy decisions.

 Science and technology make the United States strong by supporting millions of high-skilled, high-wage jobs and enhancing the American quality of life.
 The strategies listed above will help ensure that these benefits continue into the future and that our nation will remain the world’s recognized economic and innovation leader.

 - Supports investment in a world-class workforce through education and training.